auino/telegram-publications-downloader/README.md

 The bot accepts the following commands:
  * `/start`, used when a new chat is instantiated
  * `/help`, returning help information
+ * `/id`, returning the chat identifier of the user sending the message
  * `/get <html_url>` to get the PDF file from a given HTML address

 ### Dislaimer